 Before You Submit

 Before submitting a proposal to us, please consider whether your project is suitable to our list.
-Currently, we are actively acquiring books in African American studies, film and television studies, fairy-tale studies, Jewish studies, citizenship studies, and regional studies: books about the state of Michigan, the city of Detroit, and the Great Lakes region.
+Currently, we are actively acquiring books in African American studies, media studies, fairy-tale studies, Jewish studies, citizenship studies, and regional studies: books about the state of Michigan, the city of Detroit, and the Great Lakes region.

 Wayne State University Press does not publish unrevised dissertations, festschriften, or novels.

 Send your proposal via email or mail to the appropriate acquisitions editor.
 Mailed proposals may be addressed to the appropriate editor OR to:

 Submissions, Wayne State University Press 4809 Woodward Avenue Detroit, Michigan 48201-1309